The EU Settlement Scheme

 UKVI EU SS Case Law Policy Update (16 January 2025)

-Alternatively, if you hold pre-settled status which does not expire soon
+If you hold pre-settled status which does not expire soon

-• You should ensure you prepare and make an application for settled status - as soon as you meet the criteria to do so.
+• You should ensure you prepare and make an application for settled status as soon as you meet the criteria to do so.
 Do not wait for the above automated process, as this may not apply to you at this time.

-• To be eligible for settled status you must have spent five years living in the UK and in each of these five years you can spend a maximum of six months outside the UK in any twelve-month period.
+• To be eligible for settled status you must have spent five years living in the UK and in each of these five years you can spend a maximum of six months outside the UK in any 12-month period.

 Guidance on settled status eligibility